Saleh, Sirianni test positive for COVID-19, Stefanski back - WHIZ News

 “I’m feeling OK,” said Sirianni, who was on the sideline for Philadelphia’s win over Washington on Tuesday night.
 “I’m feeling a little bit better now, which is good.
 The rest of the week, I’ll be in every meeting, obviously virtually. … I’ll be running those.
 Just business as usual.”

-The Jets have 14 players from the active and practice squad rosters, including injured reserve, on the COVID-19 list: wide receivers Elijah Moore, Jeff Smith and Vyncint Smith; guard Alijah Vera-Tucker; defensive linemen Folorunso Fatukasi, John Franklin-Myers and Tanzel Smart; linebackers Blake Cashman, Noah Dawkins and Hamsah Nasirildeen; cornerbacks Michael Carter II and Lamar Jackson; safety Sharrod Neasman; and special teams ace Justin Hardee.
+The Jets have 17 players from the active and practice squad rosters, including injured reserve, on the COVID-19 list: wide receivers Elijah Moore, Jeff Smith and Vyncint Smith; tight end Kenny Yeboah; guard Alijah Vera-Tucker; defensive linemen Folorunso Fatukasi, John Franklin-Myers, Jonathan Marshall and Tanzel Smart; linebackers Blake Cashman, Noah Dawkins and Hamsah Nasirildeen; cornerbacks Michael Carter II and Lamar Jackson; safeties Ashtyn Davis and Sharrod Neasman; and special teams ace Justin Hardee.

 “It’s crazy,” left tackle George Fant said.
 “You see other teams get hit with it.
 I guess it’s our turn.”

-Now that they’ve got their coach back, next for the Browns is getting more players as they get ready on a short week for a Christmas visit against the NFC-leading Green Bay Packers (11-3).
-The Browns are on the fringe of the playoff picture and probably need to win their final three games to make the postseason.
+Now that they’ve got their coach back, the Browns hope more players return as they get ready on a short week for a Christmas visit to the NFC-leading Green Bay Packers (11-3).
+The Browns are on the fringe of the playoff picture.

-The Browns were rocked by the virus last week, when an outbreak led to 22 players being forced to miss the rescheduled game against the Raiders, which Cleveland lost.
-Quarterback Baker Mayfield still hasn’t produced a required negative test and his status for this week’s game at Green Bay is unclear.
+The Browns were rocked by the virus last week, when an outbreak led to 22 players missing the rescheduled game.
+Quarterback Baker Mayfield still hasn’t produced a required negative test and his status at Green Bay is unclear.

 Browns tight end Austin Hooper and linebacker Jacob Phillips also returned, but starting rookie cornerback Greg Newsome was added to the COVID-19 list.
 He has missed the past two games with a concussion.

-Third-stringer Nick Mullens started Monday night’s game and played well in his first start since last season with San Francisco.

-Bills coach Sean McDermott fully favors vaccinations, but declined to weigh in on Beasley being sidelined for what could be Buffalo’s most critical game of the year, at New England, after testing positive for COVID-19.
+Bills coach Sean McDermott fully favors vaccinations, but declined to weigh in on Beasley being sidelined at New England after testing positive for COVID-19.

 “The facts are the facts,” McDermott said, regarding the efficacy of vaccinations before adding he respects the decisions his players make.